kennalewi/digitalgarden/content/posts/Art/Theo Jansen.md

 creating new forms of life: the so called strandbeests.
 Skeletons made from yellow plastic tube (Dutch electricity pipe) are able to walk and get their energy from the wind.

-I'd consider this a [[Speculative Objects|speculative object]] relating to [[what is living]] and what qualities of "living" define that definition.
+I'd consider this a [[Speculative Objects|speculative object]] relating to [[what is a living thing]] and what qualities of "living" define that definition.
 Calls the ideas of